Module socket

 Parameters:

-• flags integer Optional flags to apply to the newly accepted socket (e.g., socket.sock.NONBLOCK, socket.sock.CLOEXEC). (default 0)
+• flags integer Optional flags to apply to the newly accepted socket (e.g., linux.socket.sock.NONBLOCK, linux.socket.sock.CLOEXEC). (default 0)

 Returns: